Accelerating Professional Development

 Azusa Pacific’s Postprofessional Clinical Fellowship in Movement and Performance provides clinical training to accelerate the professional development of physical therapists, helping you become a highly skilled provider of patient care who is a resource for those you serve, as well as competent consumers of and contributors to the scientific literature.

-The movement science fellowship is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) recognized by the American Physical Therapy Association (APTA) as a postprofessional fellowship program for physical therapists.
+The movement system fellowship is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) recognized by the American Physical Therapy Association (APTA) as a postprofessional fellowship program for physical therapists.
 This program is not accredited by CAPTE.

 Help Restore and Improve Motion

 Movement touches all elements of physical therapy.
 Whatever practice you are in, whether rehabilitating someone in a hospital setting or working on the side of prevention of falls and injuries, the physical therapist is the expert in restoring and improving motion in people’s lives.
-According to the APTA, physical therapy today must “shift the consumer perceptions from ‘physical therapists as rehabilitators’ to physical therapists as the experts in restoring and improving motion in people’s lives.”
+According to the American Physical Therapy Association, physical therapy today must “shift the consumer perceptions from ‘physical therapists as rehabilitators’ to physical therapists as the experts in restoring and improving motion in people’s lives.”

 At Azusa Pacific, we support this goal by preparing physical therapists as the first-line healthcare providers to help individuals achieve and maintain mobility and quality of life without prescription medication or the side effects of surgery, minimizing pain and getting them back to daily living.